The brain region lies beneath the thalamus and forms the floor of the third cerebral ventricle. It is an integral part of the brain.

 The process of synthesis and secretion of neurotransmitters is similar to the synthesis of protein hormones, with the exception that neurotransmitters are contained in neurosecretory granules that are produced in the cell body and migrate through the axon (a projection of the neuron) to the terminal nerve, from where they are discharged into the synaptic space.

-There are four classic neurotransmitters: epinephrine , norepinephrine, serotonin and acetylcholine.
-A large number of additional neurotransmitters have been discovered, of which an important group are neuropeptides.
+There are four classic neurotransmitters: epinephrine, norepinephrine, serotonin, and acetylcholine.
+Many additional neurotransmitters have been discovered, of which a vital group is neuropeptides.

-Well-known examples are opioids (eg, Encephalins), so called because they are endogenous peptides (produced in the human body) with a high affinity for receptors that bind opiate drugs, such as morphine and heroin.
+Well-known examples are opioids (e.g., Encephalins) because they are endogenous peptides (produced in the human body) with a high affinity for receptors that bind opiate drugs, such as morphine and heroin.

-The brain and, in fact, the entire central nervous system consist of an interconnected network of neurons.
-The secretion of neurotransmitters and specific neuropeptides provides an organized and directed function to the system in general.
+The brain and the entire central nervous system consist of an interconnected network of neurons.
+The secretion of neurotransmitters and specific neuropeptides provides an organized and directed function.

-The connection of the hypothalamus to many other regions of the brain, including the cerebral cortex, allows intellectual and functional signals, as well as external signals, including physical and emotional stresses, to be channeled into the hypothalamus into the endocrine system.
+The connection of the hypothalamus to many other regions of the brain, including the cerebral cortex, allows intellectual and functional signals and external signals, including physical and emotional stresses, to be channeled into the hypothalamus into the endocrine system.

-From the endocrine system, these signals can exert their effects throughout the body.
+These signals can exert their effects throughout the body from the endocrine system.

-The hypothalamus produces and secretes not only neurotransmitters and neuropeptides, but also several neurohormones that alter the function of the anterior pituitary gland and two hormones, vasopressin (antidiuretic hormone) and oxytocin, which act on distant target organs.
+The hypothalamus produces and secretes neurotransmitters and neuropeptides and several neurohormones that alter the function of the anterior pituitary gland and two hormones, vasopressin (antidiuretic hormone) and oxytocin, which act on distant target organs.

-Neurons that produce and secrete neurohormones are true endocrine cells because they produce hormones that are incorporated into secretory granules that are then transported through the axons and stored in nerve terminals located in the middle eminence or the posterior pituitary gland.
+Neurons that produce and secrete neurohormones are actual endocrine cells because they have hormones that are incorporated into secretory granules that are then transported through the axons and stored in nerve terminals located in the median eminence or the posterior pituitary gland.

 In response to neural stimuli, the contents of the secretory granules are extruded from the nerve terminals to a capillary network.